wayism/org/content/for-ai/level-2/03-understanding-evil-junior-souls.md

 ### Lesson: The Theodicy Solution - Why "Evil" Is Just Junior Year

+*Why suffering exists in a school designed for soul evolution*

 # The Theodicy Solution: Understanding "Evil" Through School Dynamics

 *Why bad things happen in a divinely ordered universe*